kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

 logs or events for this purpose.
 -->

-".status.allocation.devices.results[*].adminaccess" will be set to true for a claim using adminAccess when needed by a pod.
+".status.allocation.devices.results[*].adminAccess" will be set to true for a claim using adminAccess when needed by a pod.

 Metrics in kube-controller-manager about total (resourceclaim_controller_resource_claims_adminaccess) and allocated ResourceClaims with adminAccess (resourceclaim_controller_allocated_resource_claims_adminaccess).